GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/poromechanicsWellbore/Example.rst

 The order of specifying these solvers is not restricted in GEOSX.
 Note that end-users should give each single-physics solver a meaningful and distinct name, as GEOSX will recognize these single-physics solvers based on their customized names and create user-expected coupling.

-As demonstrated in this tutorial, to setup a poromechanical coupling, we need to define three different solvers in the XML file:
+As demonstrated in this example, to setup a poromechanical coupling, we need to define three different solvers in the XML file:

 - the mechanics solver, a solver of type ``SolidMechanics_LagrangianFEM`` called here ``mechanicsSolver`` (more information here: :ref:`SolidMechanicsLagrangianFEM`),